01/28/2022 | 3 MIN READ

 READ MOREThe Medical Innovation, Research and Entrepreneurship (MIRE) STEM Program provides the next generation of STEM leaders the multidisciplinary skills needed to thrive in the biotech entrepreneurial world.
 Students will learn the four C's: critical thinking, communication, collaboration, and creativity from working alongside OC's top leaders in innovation, medicine, science, and law.
 Additionally, students will learn adaptability, resilience, and problem solving through project-based coursework.
 University Lab Partners (ULP) and the CHOC Research Institute are committed to excellence in education and research.

 I have taken Intro to Biotech, Lab on a Chip, Stem Cells, and Invisible Hijackers.
 All are fantastic courses with hands on experiences.
-Was cool working with live human cells in the Biotech and Stem Cells courses.
+It was cool working with live human cells in the Biotech and Stem Cells courses.
 Working with viruses and all the reagents that go with it was also interesting.

 Was really really good!
 Enjoyed the instructor answered my questions, while encouraging students to ask questions.
 Really helped with my career pathway.